philippe-guerit/claude-desktop-memory-bank/README.md

 - **update-context**: Update context files in the current memory bank
 - **search-context**: Find relevant information in context files

-See [doc/tools.md](doc/tools.md) for complete documentation on all available tools.
+For complete documentation on all available tools, see the [Usage and Tools Guide](doc/usage-and-tools-guide.md).

 ## License